AndrewWPhillips/eggql/TUTORIAL.md

 Remember, this tutorial is about implementing the backend (a GraphQL service), so I'll focus on creating the service, not on using it.
 It's mainly Go code with a few test queries.
 We **won't** look at aliases, fragments, inline fragments, variables, directives, schemas and introspection, but rest assured they work.
 These things are all covered in the GraphQL **Star Wars** frontend tutorial if you want to try the queries from that.

+You don't need to know a lot about Go to create useful services.
+Although internally **eggql** uses reflection, that is hidden except that you need to understand how to use field tags (metadata), but you've probably already encountered this in encoding/decoding of JSON (or gob/xml/yaml/etc).
+You also don't need to understand GraphQL schema syntax as **eggql** creates the schema based on your struct fields and their metadata.

 You should probably follow this tutorial sequentially as each section builds on the previous, but here are some links if you need to quickly find specific information:

 1. [Basic Types](#basic-types) - objects (including nested objects), lists and scalars (String, Int, etc)